KaoShengChieh/Database-Project/README.md

 ![](https://i.imgur.com/2nbxoUP.png)

-The figure shown above is the ER-diagram of the distributed database systems, which will be introduced later in “F. Database Schema – Distributed Database System”.
+The figure shown above is the ER-diagram of the distributed databases, which will be introduced later in [Database Schema – Distributed Databases](#database-schema--distributed-databases).
 Knowing that my ER-diagram is somewhat intricate, I give an abstract as follows.
-Suppose the entity “hotel manager” is the origin, the diagram can be roughly divided into four parts, which are:
+Suppose the entity “Hotel Manager” is the origin, the diagram can be roughly divided into four parts, which are:
 1. First quadrant: **Hotel System**
 It is composed of thousands of hotels and millions of room reservations, which are primary merchandise in the system.
 2. Second quadrant and periphery: **Cashing System** It involves monetary system and payment flow (or flow of money in plain words).
-The monetary system has been well elaborated in last paragraph, so I merely describe the payment flow beneath it here.
+The monetary system has been well elaborated in last paragraph, so here I merely describe the payment flow beneath it here.
 The payment flow consists of the payer (e.g. member in the trade transaction) and the payer's bank plus the payee (e.g. hotel) and the payee's bank.
 The banking system and its interbank payment transfer systems provide the primary infrastructure for fund transfers between customers.
 But hotel manager grips the sluices of payment flow.
 3. Third quadrant: **Client Application**
-This would be introduced later in “F. System Architecture – Numerous Clients Online”.
+This would be introduced later in [System Architecture – Numerous Clients Online](#system-architecture--numerous-clients-online).
 4. Fourth quadrant: **Advertisement System** Application would have some pop-up advertisements if the visitor is not qualified as a VIP.
 Advertiser can send their commercial to hotel manager.
 The latter will charge the former regarding the content.

-Since the attributes in the system are too many to present in the ER diagram, I show them in the following topic “E. Database Schema – Distributed Database System”.
+Since the attributes in the system are too many to present in the ER diagram, I show them in the following topic [Database Schema – Distributed Databases](#database-schema--distributed-databases).

-## Database Schema – Distributed Database System
+## Database Schema – Distributed Databases

 To make it more comprehensible, consider one transaction example:
 A member uses payment service with a credit card of certain bank.
-Then, the platform requests the bank to start going over the verification.
+Then, the platform requests the bank start going over the verification.
 If everything goes well, the platform forwards the fund and order information to the hotel.
 Finally, the hotel offers reservation.

 ![](https://i.imgur.com/oN1QoQU.png)
 ![](https://i.imgur.com/oYedxDG.png)
 ![](https://i.imgur.com/eHrxQV5.png)

-## F. System Architecture – Numerous Clients Online
+## System Architecture – Numerous Clients Online

 <img src="https://i.imgur.com/Qw1LxK4.png" width="600">

 This system allows a guest (non-member visitor) find eligible hotels with customized enquiry.
-A registered member can furthermore exploit it to book the hotel they want, based on the results of the previous inquiry.
-The system also allows a member reach the details of his/her order, then provide advanced function regarding his/her membership (for example, general member can cancel the order, and VIP can modify the order).
-In addition, the system also provides various features such as sorting by hotel star, price or location.
+A registered member can furthermore exploit it to book the hotel he/she want and reach the details of his/her order.
+Regarding his/her membership, the system provides member diverse functions (for example, general member can cancel the order, and VIP can modify the order).

+In addition, there are various features such as sorting their searching by hotel star, price or location.
 Users can customize the results according to their needs.
 Most importantly, GUI (graph user interface) can maintain highly interactive even when hundreds of people are enjoying the application simultaneously.

 In below shows an example that a member opens two windows to make an reservation.
-One would be update automatically if the other has a new order.
+If one makes a new reservation, the other will be updated automatically.

 ![](https://i.imgur.com/flf5vPR.jpg)
 ![](https://i.imgur.com/iwREQ2m.png)